slowjams/Pro-ASP.NET-Core/zzDemystifying Series/Demystifying Logging.md

             }
             catch
             {
-               // Swallow exceptions on dispose
+               // swallow exceptions on dispose
             }
          }
       }